nickgervasi/broken_record/README.md

         config.classes_to_skip = [Foo, Bar]

         # BrokenRecord will call the block provided in before_scan before scanning
         # your records.
-This is useful for skipping validations you want ignore.
+This is useful for skipping validations you want to ignore.
         config.before_scan do
             User.skip_callback :validate, :before, :user_must_be_active
         end